-- Ø BPO Standards and Guidelines (BPOSG) is a compilation of Standards and Guidelines for the Broker Price Opinion industry.
-To clearly delineate between Standards and Guidelines, BPOSG is divided into two sections. - Ø Standards are absolute and must be adhered to without exception. - Ø Guidelines are best practices and must not be confused with Standards.
-Guidelines are best practices and/or procedures which are widely accepted, yet allow for flexibility in application.
-The Guidelines contained in BPOSG allow for flexibility and exceptions to the Guidelines are entirely acceptable.
-Commentary is recommended for any situation that falls outside the Guidelines set forth within BPOSG. - Ø BPO Customer specifications override the Guidelines set forth in BPOSG.
-Any instance where a BPO customer's specifications conflict with the Guidelines of BPOSG, the customer's specifications must be observed and adhered to.
-To achieve maximum communication efficiency, in the absence of customer specifications, the Guidelines of BPOSG are assumed. - Ø BPOSG is derived and maintained by the BSB BPO Standards Board.
+- Ø BPOSG is a compilation of Standards and Guidelines for the Broker Price Opinion industry.
+To delineate between Standards and Guidelines, BPOSG is divided into two sections. - Ø Standards are absolute and must be adhered to without exception. - Ø Guidelines are best practices and must not be confused with Standards.
+Guidelines are best practices and procedures that are widely accepted yet allow for flexibility in application.
+The Guidelines in BPOSG allow for flexibility, and exceptions are entirely acceptable.
+Commentary is recommended for any situation outside the Guidelines outlined within BPOSG. - Ø BPO Customer specifications override the Guidelines outlined in BPOSG. - Ø Any instance where a BPO customer's specifications conflict with the Guidelines of BPOSG, the customer's specifications must be observed and adhered to.
+To achieve maximum communication efficiency, in the absence of customer specifications, the Guidelines of the BPOSG are assumed. - Ø BPOSG is derived and maintained by the BSB BPO Standards Board.
 The BSB is comprised of a diverse group of BPO subject matter experts representing various levels of the BPO industry supply chain.
-The BSB is facilitated by the National Association of BPO Professionals NABPOP.
-The BSB derives, reviews, updates, and maintains BPO standards which are generally accepted throughout the BPO industry.
-NABPOP promulgates BPOSG to the BPO industry. - Ø To download BPOSG, to request notification of BPOSG updates, and/or for more information regarding BPOSG and BSB, please visit www.nabpop.org/BPOSG.php - Ø Comments and suggestions for BPOSG are welcome and can be sent to the BPO Standards Board BSB at BSB@NABPOP.org
+The BSB is facilitated by the National Association of BPO Professionals -NABPOP.
+The BSB derives, reviews, updates, and maintains BPO standards that are generally accepted throughout the BPO industry. - Ø To download BPOSG, to request notification of BPOSG updates, or for more information regarding BPOSG and BSB, please visit www.nabpop.org/BPOSG.php - Ø Comments and suggestions for BPOSG are welcome; please send to the BPO Standards Board BSB at BSB@NABPOP.org